What's it like to work at FHB?

 Get the inside scoop from our valued team members in this special blog series.

-We recently sat down with Jan to discuss her experience at FHB.
+We recently sat down with Chris to discuss his experience at FHB.
 The following are excerpts from that meeting.

 Q: How has FHB demonstrated that they care about you as a person?

-Q: What do you think FHB gets right with its employees that other companies miss?
+Q: What do you think FHB gets right, that a lot of other companies miss?